Doppelgangen/distance_calculation/docs/readme.md

 (not distance-calculator)

 Liquibase updates by "mvn liquibase:update"
-This migration adding 10 cities to database.
+This migration also adding 10 cities to database.

 Index page of project provides necessary fields:
 Cities list: